Darxo/Hardened/README.md

 - NPCs with **Reload Disorientation** are slightly less likely to use a ranged attack
 - NPCs with **Sweeping Strikes** are more likely to use an appropriate attack as they are surrounded by more enemies
 - NPCs with **Wear them Down** 20% more likely to target someone who is almost fully fatigued
+- NPCs are 100% more likely to use **Throw Dirt** for every fleeing ally adjacent to the target
-- NPCs are more likely to target enemies with **Formidable Approach** if it has been procced against them
+- NPCs are 20% more likely to target enemies with **Formidable Approach** if it has been procced against them
 - NPCs are 20% more likely to target someone with **Kingfisher** who is currently netting them and 10% more likely to target them, if they are netting anyone
 - NPCs are 10% more likely per **Unstoppable** stack on the target, to use a skill which applies staggered on a hit
-- NPCs are far less likely to attack into an active **Rebuke**
+- NPCs are 50% less likely to attack into an active **Rebuke**
 - NPCs are more likely use **Disarm** onto enemies with **Spearwall** or **Riposte**
-- NPCs are now less likely to use Break Free if they have almost no Melee Defense to begin with and more likely if they have a lot of Melee Defense
+- NPCs are 1% less likely to use **Break Free** for every Melee Defense below 20 that they have and 1% more likely per Melee Defense above 20
 - NPCs are 20% more likely to try to destroy shields of someone with **Phalanx** perk
 - NPCs are 50% more likely to try to destroy shields of someone with **One with the Shield** perk
 - NPCs are 1% more likely to focus Nachzehrer sitting on consumable corpses for every % of hitpoints missing on them